 4. Click on your assignment to view comments/feedback.

-Alternative Viewing of Feedback on Assignments
+Alternative Viewing of Assignments requesting Further Feedback

-Requested feedback will be available to students on the following date: Friday 18th September, 2020.
 Relevant Faculty Administration Offices will make feedback available to students.

 Should you believe that your grade in a module is incorrect, you can have the grade rechecked.